Find, Modify and Convert Layers in After Effects

-If you’re anything like me, you probably go to the Help bar to find something fast.
-But knowing more about the Layer menu can dramatically improve your toolkit as a motion designer.
-In this tutorial, we’re going to focus on three key areas that can drastically make your life easier:
+Knowing more about the options within the Layer menu can dramatically improve your toolkit as a motion designer.
+While there's a ton of good stuff in this menu, today we’re going to focus on three key functions:

 - Create Shapes from Text Layer